Calibration Results Check and Analysis

 -

-Move the robot end effector to a position where the camera can capture the base.
+Move the robot end effector to a position where the camera can capture images of the base.

 -